rabbitmq/rabbitmq-server/deps/rabbitmq_cli/COMMAND_TUTURIAL.md

 end
 ```

+## Full Module Example in Erlang

-The same module on Erlang.
+The same module implemented in Erlang.
+Note the fairly
+unusual Elixir module and behaviour names: since they contain
+dots, they must be escaped with single quotes to be valid Erlang atoms:

 ```
 -module('Elixir.RabbitMQ.CLI.Ctl.Commands.DeleteQueueCommand').